dirtydupe/cisc3140_assignment1/README.md

 # CISC 3140 - Assignment 1
-This project is a barebones API client that, by default, connects with NASAs API and display the picture of the day.
+This project is a barebones API client that, by default, connects with NASAs API and displays the picture of the day.
 You may provide an API endpoint and API key of your choice as well.

 **To run:**